jozsef-vesza/Annotator/README.md

 # Annotator

 Annotator is a command line tool for annotating class extensions defined for protocol conformance.
-Adding these comments can ease navigation in source files (especially large ones), but can be quite cumbersome, so I decided to automate it.
+Adding these comments can ease navigation in source files (especially large ones), but can be quite cumbersome, so I decided to make a tool for it.

 Without annotation: